booscaaa/spotify-clone-flutter/README.md

 ## Getting Started

-To get the access token to test the code you need to folow the steps into de spotify delelopers API in [in this link](https://developer.spotify.com/console/)
+To get the access token to test the code you need to folow the steps into the spotify developers API in [in this link](https://developer.spotify.com/console/)